mdcourse/mdcourse.github.io/docs/source/chapters/chapter3.rst

-    Three parameters are provided to the *InitializeSimulation* class, namely the box dimensions which is a list with a length corresponding to *dimensions* (default is 3) with parameters in units of Angstrom, a seed, and some initial positions for the atoms that can be provided as an array of three columns.
+    Three parameters are provided to the *InitializeSimulation* class, namely the box dimensions which is a list with a length corresponding to *dimensions* (default is 3) with parameters in units of Ångström, a seed, and some initial positions for the atoms that can be provided as an array of three columns.
 If *initial_positions* is
     left equal to *None*, positions with be randomly attributed to the atoms.